qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 * The range of colors (using the Color ramp listbox) from which color applied to the symbol is selected

-Then click on Classify button to create :index:`classes` from the distinct value of the attribute column.
+Then click on Classify button to create classes from the distinct value of the attribute column.
 Each class can be disabled unchecking the checkbox at the left of the class name.